-- Wallet chains/key chains, studded belts or jewelry may not be worn. - Appropriate footwear must be worn at all times.
+- Clothing must completely cover the torso to mid-thigh and all clothing must conceal undergarments.
+Shirts that reveal undergarments whether due to the transparency, length or lack of coverage of the shirt are not permitted. - Wallet chains/key chains, studded belts or jewelry may not be worn. - Appropriate footwear must always be worn.
 All footwear must have an enclosed toe.
 Shoes with built in wheels, slippers, or any other shoes that may cause markings or damage to floors or create a disturbance will not be allowed.
 Due to daily physical activity students are strongly encouraged to wear shoes with backs.
 No flip flops.
 Gym shoes are required for PE class. - Writing utensils should not be used to mark on any parts of the body.
-Students will be required to wash off the markings before returning to class. - Backpacks or large bags/purses are not allowed in the classroom unless listed as an accommodation in the student's IEP or 504 plan.
+Students will be required to wash off the markings before returning to class. - Backpacks or large bags/purses are not allowed to be carried from class to class unless listed as an accommodation in the student's IEP or 504 plan.
 At buildings where students are assigned a locker, all belongings must fit into the student's assigned locker.
-Students are allowed to have cinched PE bags. - On special occasions, as designated by the Building Principal at his/her discretion, the above dress requirements may be relaxed, and students allowed to attend school without complying with some of the requirements.
-Examples of such occasions include, but are not limited to the following: School Spirit Days, Costume Day and other themes determined by the Building Principal.
+Walker students can have cinched bags/small purses to carry personal items from class to class.
+SHJH students may carry a cinched bag to PE. - On special occasions, as designated by the Building Principal at his/her discretion, the above dress requirements may be relaxed, and students allowed to attend school without complying with some of the requirements.
+Examples of such occasions include but are not limited to the following: School Spirit Days, Costume Day and other themes determined by the Building Principal.
 Dress guidelines will be communicated to parents prior to the events. - If there is any doubt about dress and appearance, the building administrator will make the final decision.